firesharkstudios/butterfly-server/README.md

 ## Overview

-Let's see how the Butterfly Realtime Web App Server would help us build a simple to-do list manager.
+Let's see how the Butterfly Server .NET would help us build a simple to-do list manager.

 ### The Server